Master of Acupuncture Curriculum Overview

 - Completion time for Master of Acupuncture typically 8 trimesters, 2 2/3 years

 Program schedule, credits, and contact hours

 - Full-time day program, classes held Monday through Friday

-- Master of Acupuncture: More than 117 trimester credits and 2,300 contact hours
+- Master of Acupuncture: 118 trimester credits and more than 2,300 contact hours

-- New students admitted in January, September and May
+- New students admitted in January, May, and September

-- Bachelor of Science in Human Biology Degree Completion Program – for students who want to complete their undergraduate degree
+For students who want to complete their undergraduate degree we also offer:

 Master of Acupuncture

 The curriculum for the Master of Acupuncture program provides comprehensive education and training in the following areas: